dinh2644/chess.com-data-dashboard/README.md

 Submitted by: **Tu Dinh**

-This web app: **Displays the top 50 blitz player on Chess.com.
+This web app: **Displays the top 50 blitz player on Chess.com based on current ELO rating.
 Blitz is a popular chess game mode with a time control of 5 minutes or less with little/no time increment.**

 Time spent: **7** hours spent in total